 - Adverse Weather Leave: It is the philosophy of UNCA management to advise employees to exercise personal judgment and use adverse weather guidelines leave when road conditions are considered hazardous.
 Employees should be encouraged by supervisors to use vacation leave privileges or to make up the time missed when driving is considered hazardous due to adverse weather.
 See section XVI for additional adverse weather leave information.

-- Holiday Leave: UNCA SPA and EPA non-faculty employees are provided eleven paid holidays per year except in those years when Christmas Day falls on a Tuesday, Wednesday, or Thursday allowing for twelve paid holidays.
+- Holiday Leave: UNCA SHRA and EHRA non-faculty employees are provided eleven paid holidays per year except in those years when Christmas Day falls on a Tuesday, Wednesday, or Thursday allowing for twelve paid holidays.
 See section XVII for additional holiday leave information.

 - Bonus Leave: The 2001 Appropriations Act, Part XXVII.
 Salaries and Employee Benefits, Section 28.3A includes a provision for a special annual leave bonus for employees’ employed with the University as of September 30, 2002.
 In addition, the 2003 Appropriations Act, Part XXX, Salaries and Employee Benefits, Section 30.12B include a provision for a Special Annual Leave Bonus of 80 hours of bonus leave for employees who were eligible for vacation leave on July 1, 2003.

-This bonus leave program is available to EPA non-faculty and SPA permanent full-time, part-time, probationary, trainee, and time limited employees.
+This bonus leave program is available to EHRA non-faculty and SHRA permanent full-time, part-time, probationary, trainee, and time limited employees.
 Permanent, probationary, trainee, and time limited full-time employees are awarded a maximum of 80 hours while part-time employees receive a pro-rated amount.
 See section XVII for additional bonus leave information.

-All EPA non-faculty and SPA employees must comply with the following procedures:
+All EHRA non-faculty and SHRA employees must comply with the following procedures: